fossas/fossa-cli/docs/references/experimental/container/experimenal-scanner.md

 This step works even if you do not have docker installed or have docker engine accessible.

-If `<IMAGE>` is not docker image archived, nor is accessible via docker engine API, `fossa-cli` attempts to retrieve the image via registries based on content of `<IMAGE>`.
+If `<IMAGE>` is not a docker image archive and is not accessible via the docker engine API, `fossa-cli` attempts to retrieve the image via registries based on the content of `<IMAGE>`.

 `<IMAGE>` is parsed in a similar fashion to `docker pull <ARG>`: